Homebuying as a veteran: Dispelling 5 myths about VA loans

 5: VA loans only apply to the home purchase itself.

-- The VA allows for new construction loans and increases to purchase loans for renovation or home improvement projects.
-The VA’s Energy Efficiency Improvement program lets borrowers add up to $6,000 to their home loan amount to install solar heating, insulation, storm windows and more.
+- The VA allows for increases to purchase loans for the purpose of making renovations.
+The VA’s Energy Efficiency Mortgage program, for instance, lets borrowers add up to $6,000 to their home loan amount to install solar heating, insulation and storm windows, among other features.

 Now that you know more, you can start to consider which VA loan might be right for you.
 One option is our Zero Down for Heroes program, this exclusive program requires no down payment or PMI on conforming, primary residence loans.
 Contact us to learn more about our unique VA benefits—we’d love to learn more about you so we can help you achieve your financing goals!